 4. Get your child into good habits

-“We can’t avoid cold weather, colds or dust so I know the best way of keeping the boys’ asthma under control is by taking them to asthma reviews with the asthma nurse every six months.
+“We can’t avoid cold weather, colds or dust so I know the best way of keeping the boys’ asthma under control is by taking them to asthma reviews with the asthma nurse every year.
 We sometimes see our GP in between, too.”
 Anna, mum to Gabriel, 10, and Beau, 5.